-Urban Landscapes (G) South Esse South Essex Coastal Towns (G3) Sensitivity: Medium Summary of Character An area of very mixed character, but unified by the overall dominance of urban development, with frequent views of an urban skyline.
+Urban Landscapes (G) South Ess ex Coastal Towns (G3) Sensitivity: Medium Summary of Character An area of very mixed character, but unified by the overall dominance of urban development, with frequent views of an urban skyline.
 The major urban areas of this area include Basildon New Town, Southend-On-Sea, Rayleigh, Hockley, Wickford and Canvey Island.
 The major towns spread over gently undulating or flat land, but locally extend over prominent ridgelines and hillsides as well.
 A distinctive steep sided south facing escarpment between Hadleigh and Basildon retains significant areas of open grassland, as well as a patchwork of small woods, including woods on former plotlands and small pastures.
 Contrasting flat coastal grazing marsh lies to the south.
 In some parts such as south of Hadleigh, and around Hockley, the urban form is softened by very large woodlands and the Roach Valley is largely undeveloped.
 However, many residential and industrial edges with areas of adjacent open arable farmland are hard and abrupt with few hedgerows and woodlands remaining.
 Pylon routes visually dominate the farmland in the A130 corridor.
 There are extensive flat coastal grazing marshes adjacent to the Thames Estuary.
 Other landscape features are the two castles at Rayleigh and Hadleigh, pylons and overhead lines, oil storage depots, and landfill sites near Canvey Island.
 Also of importance are the presence of Southend Airport and a large number of Golf Courses.
-Landscape Settlement Very mixed, poor quality intrusive commercial 'shed' development is common within the area in the area Condition Hedgerows and woodland Moderate.
-Past Trends And Changes Likely Future Trends The area has been subject to very significant change in the 20th Century, with massive expansion of urban areas, Urban development i) Actions to Preserve Character Areas
+Landscape Condition Settlement Very mixed, poor quality intrusive commercial 'shed' development is common within the area Hedgerows and woodland Moderate.
+Past Trends And Changes Likely Future Trends s been subject to very significar ansion of urban areas, nt change in the 20th Century, with Urban development i) Actions to Preserve Character Areas